-WordPress is the world’s most popular content management system (CMS), powering around 42% of all websites online today.
+WordPress is the world’s most popular CMS, powering around 42% of all websites online today.
 One of the simplest ways to start a WordPress website of your own is to get WordPress hosting at WordPress.com, and it rivals the best website builders while also able to be hosted by the best web hosting services.

 You can use WordPress.com to get a website, and rarely have to worry about things like setting up software, system upgrades, security patches, and ongoing maintenance.
 In our WordPress review, we evaluate WordPress.com against the available today, so that you can decide whether it’s the best place to build your website.

 WordPress.com’s offerings go from generous entry-level plans right up to powerful, expensive ecommerce plans.
 It has fast response times and 24/7 live chat support, making it a solid choice for hosting a WordPress website.
 There’s a massive list of themes and plugins to choose from, so it’s possible to make just about any kind of website with WordPress.com.

 This high level of control unfortunately means WordPress.com is relatively cumbersome to use, and there’s little hand-holding for those who haven’t used WordPress before.
 Wix is a better choice for tech beginners, as it has the most intuitive interface, and Squarespace has better designs out of the box.